ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

 method.
 To verify if the design contains parameters that are not defined in the project, you use the :func:`get_undefined_parameters_names() <ansys.optislang.core.nodes.RootSystem.get_undefined_parameters_names>` method.
-Running this verifications are not necessary though, because they are always run internally while evaluating the design.
+Running these verifications are not necessary though, because they always run internally while evaluating the design.

 .. code:: python